Introduction

 The majority of patients who have bowel adhesions are asymptomatic.
 Approximately 75% of all patients presenting with symptoms related to adhesive disease have a history of prior abdominal surgery.
 The remaining 25% have a history of intra-abdominal or pelvic inflammatory processes, which can include malignancies.[3]
 Symptomatic patients typically manifest as intestinal obstruction (complete or partial)[10], chronic pain, and infertility in females.

-• Chronic abdominal pain or pelvic pain can be attributed to adhesions.
-While this relationship is poorly understood, there is evidence that extensive adhesions may limit the natural mobility of organs resulting in visceral pain.
+- Chronic abdominal pain or pelvic pain can be attributed to adhesions.
+While this relationship is poorly understood, there is evidence that extensive adhesions may limit the natural mobility of organs, resulting in visceral pain.

-• Adhesions can be a source of infertility in females.
+- Adhesions can be a source of infertility in females.
 Interference with ovum capture and transport or from tubal or intrauterine adhesions can hinder sperm transport and embryo implantation.[11]

 Evaluation

-Typically, an adhesion diagnosis is made when clinical suspicion and a detailed history indicate prior risk factors.
+An adhesion diagnosis is typically made when clinical suspicion and a detailed history indicate prior risk factors.
 Intra-abdominal examination in the form of laparoscopy or laparotomy is the only direct way to confirm the diagnosis of adhesions.
-Imaging such as plain films, ultrasound, magnetic resonance, computed tomography (CT), and small bowel contrast study can be used; however, these are less reliable than direct visualization for identifying bowel adhesions causing obstruction but can be of value in making the diagnosis of obstruction.[12][13]
-Signs such as the "fat-bridging sign": a cord-like formation that contains mesenteric fat which forms a connection across the peritoneum; twisting or whirling of the mesentery (whirl sign); and anchoring of the omentum are specific signs of obstruction that can be seen in patients presenting with obstruction from adhesions.
+Imaging such as plain films, ultrasound, magnetic resonance, computed tomography, and small bowel contrast study can be used; however, these are less reliable than direct visualization for identifying bowel adhesions causing obstruction but can be valuable in diagnosing obstruction.[12][13]
+Signs such as the "fat-bridging sign": a cord-like formation that contains mesenteric fat that forms a connection across the peritoneum; twisting or whirling of the mesentery (whirl sign); and anchoring of the omentum are specific signs of obstruction that can be seen in patients presenting with obstruction from adhesions.

 Treatment / Management

+Often, nasogastric tube placement is necessary for bowel decompression and the management of nausea and vomiting.[15][16]
+Pain control is done with intravenous pain medications.
+However, unrelenting pain is often an indication to proceed with operative exploration.
+In addition, opiates decrease bowel function and should be used sparingly.
 Nonoperative management of bowel obstruction can often be successful.[17][18]
-Bowel rest with NG tube placement for decompression can result in resolution of obstruction.
-Studies have shown that administering a water-soluble contract via NG tube or orally can also improve the success of nonoperative management of bowel obstructions.
-There are differing methods for administration of contrast but generally repeated plain films are performed in succession to enure contrast passage into the colon.
+Bowel rest with nasogastric tube placement for decompression can result in the resolution of obstruction.
+Studies have shown that administering a water-soluble contract via nasogastric tube or orally can also improve the success of nonoperative management of bowel obstructions.
+There are differing methods for administering contrast, but repeated plain films are generally performed in succession to ensure contrast passage into the colon.
 This can indicate that the obstructive process is resolving.
-If contrast does not readily pass into the colon (usually within 24 hours) operative exploration is considered.
+Extensive exploration is considered if contrast does not readily pass into the colon (usually within 24 hours).
 (B2)

+Other indications for surgical intervention include increasing abdominal pain, ongoing high output from the nasogastric tube, new instability of vital signs, or increased inflammatory markers such as lactic acid or white blood cell count.
+Diagnosis of these obstruction complications is based on clinical and radiological examination.
+If suspected, the patient should promptly be taken to the operating room for abdominal exploration.[19][20][21]
+Patients with peritonitis should have a prompt surgical consultation.
 Definitive management for bowel adhesions causing symptoms is laparoscopy or laparotomy with adhesiolysis.
-As mentioned previously, these procedures are not without risks, and full disclosure of risks vs. benefit should be undertaken with the patient/family when feasible.
-There is strong evidence that minimally invasive surgery (MIS) with laparoscopy/robotic surgery can prevent the formation of adhesions compared to open (laparotomy) and should be attempted if possible.[22](B2)
+As mentioned, these procedures are not without risks, and full disclosure of risks vs. benefits should be undertaken with the patient/family when feasible.
+There is strong evidence that minimally invasive surgery with laparoscopy/robotic surgery can prevent the formation of adhesions compared to open (laparotomy) and should be attempted if possible.[22]
+Patients with a chronic disease process such as those with infertility suspected to be due to adhesions or inflammatory bowel disease (Crohn or ulcerative colitis) may be observed and at times, followed as an outpatient.[23](A1)

 Operative Care

-• Gentle tissue handling: meticulous hemostasis and gentle, minimal tissue handling are paramount.
-Preventing serosal injury by minimizing trauma, excess bleeding, and ischemia, and keeping the surgical field moist is recommended.
+- Gentle tissue handling: meticulous hemostasis and gentle, minimal tissue handling are paramount.
+Preventing serosal injury by minimizing trauma, excess bleeding, and ischemia and keeping the surgical field moist is recommended.

-• Laparotomy sponges are abrasive and should be avoided.
+- Laparotomy sponges are abrasive and should be avoided.
 When abdominal or pelvic packing is required, place laparotomy sponges in sterile plastic bags or drapes to minimize tissue injury and adhesion formation.

-• Preventing foreign body reaction to excess suture, lint, or talc minimizes fibrin deposition.
+- Preventing foreign body reaction to excess suture, lint, or talc minimizes fibrin deposition.
 Silk sutures should be avoided as they are fibrogenic.

-• Adhesion occurrence is similar regardless of the closure of the peritoneum after laparotomy.
+- Adhesion occurrence is similar regardless of the closure of the peritoneum after laparotomy.

 Differential Diagnosis

-• Acute cholangitis
+- Acute cholangitis

-• Cholecystitis and biliary colic
+- Cholecystitis and biliary colic

-• Alcoholic ketoacidosis
+- Alcoholic ketoacidosis

-• Constipation
+- Constipation

-• Diverticulitis
+- Diverticulitis

-• Dysmenorrhea
+- Dysmenorrhea

-• Early pregnancy loss
+- Early pregnancy loss

-• Endometriosis
+- Endometriosis

-• Appendicitis
+- Appendicitis

-• Inflammatory bowel disease
+- Inflammatory bowel disease

 Prognosis